 Staff and facilities

-Mrs Grifiths: email@example.com is Head of the Art Department.
-Alongside her are two Art specialists and two Photography specialists.
+Ms Wielgus & Mr Hill are joint Heads of the Art Department and are supported by a further Art specialist and a Photography specialist.
 Lessons take place in four studios and Photography students also have the use of a darkroom.

 The Art Department is resourced with computers, scanners, colour printers, specific art software and digital cameras whilst the Pottery Studio has a number of wheels and two kilns.